 This section applies only to the grantee.
-The grantee is responsible for timely submission of periodic financial and progress reports during the project period and a final financial report.
+The grantee is responsible for timely submission of periodic financial and progress reports during the project period and a final financial report and for setting submission deadlines for its respective subgrantees that ensure the timely submission of grantee reports. .